sadcoffeee/Golf-With-Your-enemies/README.md

 ## Future work
 *(these are just my own ideas for improvements I'm considering making if I come back to this project)*
+- Impact particle effect and fall animation for when catapult shot hits walls
 - Splitting levels into their own scenes, using noise to generate killplane terrain for visual variety
 - Stationary sniper enemy to perform area denial (paired with a dash-like speed boost ability?)
 - Different ground materials (slippery, bouncy, sticky)